 (e) The terminology used in the GHG statement is appropriate.

-73. When appropriate in the context of the criteria, the wording of the assurance conclusion, or other engagement circumstances, the evaluation required by paragraph 71 shall also include consideration of:
+75. The evaluation required by paragraph 73 shall also include consideration of:

 (a) The overall presentation, structure and content of the GHG statement; and

-(b) Whether the GHG statement represents the underlying emissions in a manner that achieves fair presentation.
+(b) When appropriate in the context of the criteria, the wording of the assurance conclusion, or other engagement circumstances, whether the GHG statement represents the underlying emissions in a manner that achieves fair presentation.

 Assurance Report Content